 MORE TO COME...

-Beginning with the January 2017 edition, the name of the publication changed to OFWB Community Magazine.
+Beginning with the January 2017 issue, the name of the publication changed to OFWB Community Magazine.
 This change was made, in part, as an effort to reach more people.
 Included with this change was the beginning of a more theme-based approach to topics of the day that speak more to the readership of the publication.
-It continues to include information from the OFWB Ministries, church news, coming events, and advertisements, as well as theme-based articles.
+It continues to include information from the OFWB ministries and organizations, church news, coming events, and advertisements, as well as theme-based articles.